Managing Stress: Recognizing the Signs and Taking Action in the Workplace

 How to Cope with Workplace Stress

-If workplace stress is becoming overwhelming, here are steps to help manage and reduce its impact:
+If you are finding workplace stress is becoming overwhelming, here are steps to help manage and reduce its impact:

 1. Understanding Your Stress Triggers